NFTs are unquestionably the most-hyped crypto subsector of 2021.

 While DeFi use appears to be restricted to tens of thousands of sophisticated traders — those who can afford the network fees that Ethereum still charges, despite the promises of EIP 1559 — NFTs and digital collectibles in general are much more universal.

 We know that DeFi is dominated by whales and they skew the market size.
 It’s also hard to get people super pumped about financial yield farming or lending, no matter how much crypto we could stack from doing so.
-Andreas Freund wrote about this for Consensys back in 2019:
+Andreas Freund for Consensys back in 2019:

 “As exciting as DeFi is, the tethering of use cases into regulatory frameworks that are not designed for seamless user experiences does not lend itself to rapid blockchain mass adoption.”